SoftwareAG/c8y-docs/content/users-guide/administration-bundle/business-rules.md

 {{< c8y-admon-req >}}
 ROLES & PERMISSIONS:

-- To view alarm mappings: READ permission for the permission type "Alarms".
+- To view alarm mappings: READ permission for the permission type "Option management".
-- To manage (add, edit, or delete) alarm mappings: ADMIN permission for the permission type "Alarms" .
+- To manage (create, edit, or delete) alarm mappings: ADMIN permission for the permission type "Option management".

+The above permissions can be used to display Alarm mapping in Business rules.
+Every new tenant have specified typical roles by default:
+- Tenant Manager - Can manage tenant wide configurations like applications, tenant options and Business rules.
 {{< /c8y-admon-req >}}

 {{< c8y-admon-related >}}